ipfs-inactive/ipfs-redux-bundle/README.md

     // These are the defaults:
     tryCompanion: true,   // set false to bypass ipfs-companion verification
     tryWindow: true,      // set false to bypass window.ipfs verification
-    tryApi: true,         // set false to bypass js-ipfs-api verification.
+    tryApi: true,         // set false to bypass js-ipfs-http-client verification.
 Uses data from ipfsApi variable in localStorage
     tryJsIpfs: false,     // set true to attempt js-ipfs initialisation.
     getJsIpfs: null       // must be set to a js-ipfs instance if tryJsIpfs is true.
   })